rjkwon/personal/content/notes/socks.md

 I'm not quite sure what the design is (looks like some kind of illustration of a face), but what I do know is that it is a funky sock.
 Why is he wearing a funky sock?!

-On further research (googling "Ketanji Brown Jackon husband"), I discover he is a surgeon.
+On further research (googling "Ketanji Brown Jackson husband"), I discover he is a surgeon.

 Ahh, now it makes sense.